pezy/CppPrimer/ch04/README.md

 > In our grading example in this section, what would happen if we used unsigned int as the type for quiz1?

-no different in most situation. `unsigned int` have the same size as `unsigned long` on most machine.
-But the second one could make sure that it have **at least 32 bits** on any machine.
+There are 30 students in the example of this section. `unsigned long` have at least 32 bits on any machine.
+Thus, it is ensured that the bits start out with well-define values.
+The standard define that `unsigned int` is guaranteed to hold 16 bits.
+If `unsigned int` adopted, the result is undefined.

 ##Exercise 4.27